 How to bring a successful false claims act against state-funded research entities with a focus on the Virginia Fraud against Taxpayers Act and the issue of sovereign immunity.

-This article by TELG managing principal R. Scott Oswald and TELG principal & general counsel Nicholas Woodfield was published by Bloomberg BNA Pharmaceutical Law & Industry Report on October 1, 2014.
+TELG managing principal R. Scott Oswald and TELG principal & general counsel Nicholas Woodfield was published by Bloomberg BNA Pharmaceutical Law & Industry Report on October 1, 2014.
 The full article is available as a PDF on our site.

 The Road to Recovery: State False Claims Acts and Fraud in State-Funded Research